RTEMS/rtems-docs/user/rsb/project-sets.rst

 specific patch manage tool please contact the mailing list to see if support can be added.

-Patches for packages developed by the RTEMS project can be placed in the RTEMS Tools Git repository.
-The ``tools`` directory in the repository has various places a patch can live.
-The tree is broken down in RTEMS releases and then tools within that release.
-If the package is not specific to any release the patch can be added closer to the top under the package's name.
-Patches to fix specific tool related issues for a specific architecture should be grouped under the specific architecture and only applied when building that architecture avoiding a patch breaking an uneffected architecture.
+Referenced patches should be placed in a location that is easy to access and download with a stable URL.
+We recommend attaching a patch to an RTEMS ticket in it's bug reporting system or posting to a mailing list with online archives.

-Patches in the RTEMS Tools repository need to be submitted to the upstream project.
-It should not be a clearing house for patches that will not be accepted upstream.
+RTEMS's former practice of placing patches in the RTEMS Tools Git repository has been stopped.

 Patches are added to a component's name and in the ``%prep:`` section the patches can be set up, meaning they are applied to source.
 The patches are applied in the order they are added.
 If there is a dependency make sure you order the patches correctly when you add them.
 You can add any number of patches and the RSB will handle them efficently.

 Patches can have options.
 These are added before the patch URL.
 If no options are provided the patch's setup default options are used.